CrochetFeve0251/psr2-plugin/wiki/general/tutorials/getting-started-.md

 For that we will need to install the corresponding take off package `wp-launchpad/framework-options-take-off` that will set it up automatically for us.

-For that we will have to run the following command: `composer install wp-launchpad/framework-options-take-off`
+For that we will have to run the following command: `composer require wp-launchpad/framework-options-take-off`

 Once this is done, then you can assert everything went as expected by looking that the provider has been added to `configs/providers.php` and that we have the matching package installed in the `composer.json` file:
 ```php